movementlabsxyz/MIP/MIP/move-bridge-architecture/README.md

 ## Specification

-### `L1SideBridge` (Solidity contract)

-- The `L1SideBridge` MUST offer 3 external functions:
-  - `initiateBridgeTransfer`, to initiate a bridge transfer **from L1 to L2**,
-  - `completeBridgeTransfer`, to finalise a bridge transfer **from L2 to L1**,
-  - `refundBridgeTransfer`, to cancel a bridge transfer **from L1 to L2**.

-- The `L1SideBridge` SHOULD maintain and store every bridge transfer request and its status in a `BridgeTransfer` record with the following fields:
-  - `amount`: the number of $MOVE tokens to be transferred, (`amount` MUST be a non-zero positive integer),
-  - `initiator`: the account on the L1 that initiated the transfer,
-  - `recipient`: an account on the L2,
-  - `secret`: a secret that will be used to redeem the tokens on the L2 side,
-  - `timelock`: a **date** after which the transfer MAY be refunded, the `timelock` MUST be a non-zero positive integer.
-The date MUST be specified in seconds (unix epoch is the start date) and be in the future of the block timestamp when the transfer is initiated,
-  - `status`: the current status of the transfer, one of `PENDING`, `COMPLETED`, `REFUNDED`.

-- bridge transfers (`BridgeTransfer`) requests SHOULD all be associated with a unique 256-bit `transferID`

-- the list of current bridge transfers SHOULD be stored in a map with the `transferID` as the key, and the corresponding `BridgeTransfer` as the value.

-- the `initiateBridgeTransfer` function SHOULD allow a user to define a `bridgeTransfer` by providing 3  parameters:
-  - `amount`: the number of $MOVE tokens to be transferred (to the L2); `amount` MUST be a non-zero positive integer,
-  - `recipient`: an account (address) on the L2,
-  - `secret`: a secret that will be used to redeem the tokens on the L2 side.

-- the `initiateBridgeTransfer` function SHOULD `revert` in **ALL** of the following cases:
-  - the `amount` is zero,
-  - the `msg.sender` does not have `amount` of $MOVE tokens.

-- when it does not `revert`, the `initiateBridgeTransfer` function SHOULD create and store a  `BridgeTransfer` record that MUST contain at least the following fields:
-  - `amount`: the number of $MOVE tokens to be transferred, (`amount` MUST be a non-zero positive integer),
-  - `initiator`: the account on the L1 that initiated the transfer,
-  - `recipient`: an account on the L2,
-  - `secret`: a secret that will be used to redeem the tokens on the L2 side,
-  - `timelock`: a **date** after which the transfer MAY be refunded, the `timelock` MUST be a non-zero positive integer.
-The date MUST be specified in seconds (unix epoch is the start date) and be in the future of the block timestamp when the transfer is initiated,
-  - `status`: `PENDING`.

-- when it does not revert, the `initiateBridgeTransfer` function SHOULD return the `transferID` to the caller.
-- when it does not revert, the `initiateBridgeTransfer` function MUST emit an event `BridgeTransferInitiated` with the `bridgeTransfer` values as parameters.

-### `L2SideBridge` (Move contract)
 <!--

   The Specification section should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations.